kevinb22/cobertura-serialized-file-reader/README.md

 map where key=line # & value=various info about the line #.
 The Line object
 contains information about the line such as it's number and how many pass or fail tests the line has been executed in.
-Originally the lineBasedSerReader was to be used to implement the tarantula fault localization technique.
+Originally the lineBasedSerReader was to be used to re-implement the tarantula fault localization technique.
 But since cobertura does not do per test line coverage the implementation was never fully completed.

 lineBasedSerRerader Associated Code